-The initiative recommended in this report supports the City's corporate strategic goal of increasing active participation and creativity by creating a long-term plan for the amenities, facilities and infrastructure that supports the sport, recreational and cultural activities in the City's premier park.
+By creating a long-term plan for the amenities, facilities and infrastructure that supports the sport, recreational and cultural activities in the City's premier park, this initiative supports the City's corporate strategic goals of "Increasing active participation and creativity", "Enhancing sustainability of City services and infrastructure" and "Achieving excellence in governance".
 This project is identified as "B" Priority in the 2016 Business Plan.